PlanQK/AnomalyDetectionWithGANs/README.md

     batchSize: 64  Number of samples per training step
     discriminatorIterations: 5  How often does the discriminator update its weights vs Generator
     gpWeight: 10  Weight factor for the gradient Penalty (Wasserstein Loss specific parameter)
+    latentVarRandomGuesses: 10  Number of random guesses for the latent variables
     latentVariableOptimizationIterations: 30  Number of optimization iterations to obtain the latent variables
     ibmqx_token: ""  Token to access IBM Quantum experience
 ```